 - Received 14 grants for ranch restoration and introduction of endangered species.

-- The ranch has a herd of Charolais (white coat) cattle that are grass fed and grass finished, running 15 degrees cooler than black cows, important in the Southwest because of climate change.
+- The ranch has a small herd of Charolais (white coat) cattle that are grass fed and grass finished, running 15 degrees cooler than black cows, important in the Southwest because of climate change.

 - Adopted a Management Plan